ericduran/blog/_posts/2013-6-NON-tips-for-angularjs-beginners.md

 layout: post
 comment: 1
 title: Tips for AngularJS beginners
 categories:
   - angularjs
   - javascript
+published: false
 ---

 Some basic angular tips for beginners.
 These are just things I've notice along the way.